BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Wolf Spectrum`] - Real-time heat-map spectrum analyzer plugin.
 - [`EasySSP`] - Real-time spectrum analyzer and stereo analyzer plugin.
 - [`LUFS Meter`] - Real-time loudness meter with support for several international loudness standards.
+- [`Tuna`] - A musical instrument tuner with strobe characteristics.

 ## DAWs & Hosts
 - [`Meadowlark`] - Definitely biased here since this is my main project that I work on full-time.
 It's still in its very early stages, but check it out if you're interested in contributing! :)